apache/apisix-java-plugin-runner/docs/the-internal-of-apisix-java-plugin-runner.md

 Refer to [flatbuffers](https://github.com/google/flatbuffers)

 FlatBuffers is a cross platform serialization library architected for maximum memory efficiency.
-It allows you to directly access serialized data without parsing/unpacking it first, while still having great forwards/backwards compatibility.
+It allows you to directly access serialized data without parsing/unpacking it first, while still having great forward/backward compatibility.

-You can refer to the [ext-plugin.fbs](https://github.com/api7/ext-plugin-proto/blob/main/ext-plugin.fbs) schema file to see how lua and java lay out the serialized objects.
+You can refer to the [ext-plugin.fbs](https://github.com/api7/ext-plugin-proto/blob/main/ext-plugin.fbs) schema file to see how Lua and Java layout the serialized objects.

 ## Codec